-- Wix and Squarespace are comprehensive website building tools.
+- Wix and Squarespace are paid, comprehensive website-building tools.
 All you have to do is sign up for an account, choose a theme, and use their drag-and-drop editors to customize your site.
 They are paid services that cost an all-in-one monthly fee for your site, domain name, and web hosting.
-You won’t need any web coding skills for either platform, but customization is somewhat limited on both.
+You won’t need staff with web coding skills for either platform, but customization is somewhat limited on both.

 - Fully functional website building tool with free hosting and Squarespace subdomain